gershhub/sound_detection_localization/README.md

 If the `-f` or `--filepath` argument is omitted, the script will default to running on `resources/evaluation-recording.wav`.

-The input file is assumed to be a 3-channel sample-synchronized wav file with stationary sources, recorded with the microphone configuration shown below.
+The input file is assumed to be a 3-channel sample-synchronized wav file with stationary sources, recorded with the microphone configuration shown in the *Recording Setup* section below.
 The code has only been tested on examples in the resources/ directory.
 Other recordings from the given microphone configuration (e.g. non-stationary examples) may produce unexpected results.

+## Development notes

+### Future work

+### Time spent

+I spent 8-9 hours on the exercise, roughly following the example breakdown given in the exercise assignment: 2h literature review, 1 hour formalizing the exercise/math on paper, 4h algorithm development, 1h code cleanup, 1h documentation.
+In the first 2 hours I refreshed my memory on the topic by accessing the Vincent, et. al book, reading some of the papers it references, and browsing online (wikipedia, github, etc).
+During the documentation process I revisited the book to look into some more advanced techniques, such as manifold learning.

+### Reference materials

+- Emmanuel Vincent, Tuomas Virtanen, and Sharon Gannot (Eds.).
+(2018).
+Audio Source Separation and Speech Enhancement.
+Wiley.

+### Repositories viewed/reviewed

+- TDOA by Yihui Xiong (@xiongyihui): https://github.com/xiongyihui/tdoa

 ## Recording Setup